sun0day/sun0day.github.io/article/crx/rethinking-chrome-extension-dx.md

       content: summary_large_image
 ---

-# Rethink Chrome Extension DX
+# Rethinking Chrome Extension DX

 Recently I have been developing an internal Chrome extension via Vite5.
 In the beginning, I pursued completing this extension MVP as soon as possible, so I didn't put much focus on the extension engineering.
 When this extension's features became more and more complex, I found there was still much room to improve the extension DX.
 Unfortunately, I see few articles and projects concerning the extension DX issues.
 This article will discuss some critical issues of Chrome extension DX.
 I also started a new [GitHub repository](https://github.com/sun0day/happy-chrome-extension) to solve these issues, but it still needs a lot of work.